Tips to Prevent and Manage Type 2 Diabetes

 If you think you may have prediabetes or type 2 diabetes, talk to your doctor to ask for an A1C blood glucose test.

-You can prevent and manage type 2 diabetes by following these tips.
+Prevent and manage type 2 diabetes with the 6 stepping stones to wellness listed below.
+Choose any step as a place to start and work on one step at a time.
 Select a few of the ideas below to set your health and wellness goals:

-• Eat healthy.
+• Healthy foods and drinks.
 Add more fruits and vegetables to your daily meals.
 Reduce sugar, salt, white grains, foods high in saturated fat, and processed foods.
-Need food?
-Call Second Harvest at 1-800-984-3663 or visit the Second Harvest website.

 • Stay Active.
 Being active has many health benefits.
 It helps improve your mood and overall health.
-Find ways to incorporate 30 minutes of movement into your day 5 times a week for a total of 150 minutes of physical activity each week.
+Find ways to move for 30 minutes a day, 5 times a week for a total of 150 minutes of physical activity each week.
+Even 5 to 10 minutes at a time can add up, so move your body when you can.

-• Quit All Tobacco Products.
-The sooner you can quit, the better you’ll feel.
-Smokers are 30–40 percent more likely to develop type 2 diabetes than nonsmokers.
-For help quitting, call 1-800-NO-BUTTS or visit the California Smokers' Helpline website.
-There are many FREE resources available to you.
-You may be eligible for free nicotine patches sent directly to your home.
+• Reduce toxins.
+Toxins can be things we eat, inhale, or are in contact with through the environment.
+Tobacco products are an example of a toxin.
+The sooner you can quit, the better you will feel.
+Quit All Tobacco Products.
+Smokers are 30 to 40 percent more likely to develop type 2 diabetes than nonsmokers.
+For help quitting, call 1-800-NO-BUTTS or (800) 662-8887.
+You can also visit the California Smokers' Helpline website.

 Services to help you prevent or manage type 2 diabetes and other health conditions are covered by most types of health insurance, including Medicare and Medi-Cal.
 Ask your doctor for a referral, or contact the following organizations directly.